A Himalayan Country's Curious Love Affair With Chilies

 "Can I have another?"
 Sonam asks as she takes the final bite of a dried pinky-length red chili.
 In a traditional Bhutanese kira, a knee-length woven dress covered by a clasped rectangular jacket, she swallows the last of the pod and holds out her hand.
 I give her another and film her eating the now green dried chili -- in one bite.
 My #chilifacechallenge hasn't been much of a challenge in Bhutan.

 For marketing purposes, countries usually fit into a boxed stereotype: romantic, adventurous, spiritual, delicious or luxurious.
 Bhutan is usually placed in the spiritual and adventurous bucket.
 Ads for Bhutan won't say "Taste the country!" like an ad for Italy or Paris would.
-For one, traditional Bhutanese dishes aren't served outside of the country, one of the largest communities of Bhtuanese outside of Bhutan is in Queens and there are only a handful of Bhutanese restaurants.
-Other than a few original recipes, the food can be confused for traditional Indian, Tibetan, and Nepalese cuisines.
+For one, traditional Bhutanese dishes aren't served outside of the country, and other than a few original recipes, the food can be easily confused for traditional Tibetan, and Nepalese cuisines.

 However, the Bhutanese are unique amongst their Himalayan neighbors in one aspect -- they love chilies.
 Sandra Garson, a Himalayan food expert, describes Himalayan food as, "Nepalese food: tasty, tasty!
 Tibetan food: tasty, tasty!
 Bhutanese food: chili, tasty!"